shriyansh-69/Machine-Learning-Projects/MF_APP/README.md

 ## Features

-- Get the **current NAV** of any mutual fund with currency info.
+- Fetches current NAV of any mutual fund with currency details.
-- Get the **price/NAV on a specific date**, with nearest-date handling.
+- Retrieves historical NAV for a specific date with nearest-date handling.
-- Analyze **Recent Day's**  And Also **Selected Date** To Do  Operation's On The Selected Column's.
-- Calculates the buy and sell prices, **determines profit or loss**, **computes ROI**, and returns a summary for a selected date range and price type.
+- Allows custom analysis on recent or selected date ranges.
+- Calculates :
+   - Buy & Sell price
+   - Profit / Loss
+   - ROI for a selected period
-- **Visualizations** of predicted prices.
+- Interactive visualizations of historical and predicted prices.
-- Allows users to **plot selected price types with optional moving averages**** for a ticker over a date range and download the chart and data.
+- Optional moving average overlays and data.
-- Provides an **LSTM-based future price prediction** for a ticker, displays signals (Buy/Hold/Sell), plots predictions, and allows analysis and download of predicted data.
+-  **LSTM-based future price prediction**  With:
+     - Trend plots
+     - Buy / Hold / Sell signals
+- Downloadable:
+   - Charts
+   - Historical & predicted data

+---

+---

+## Model And Approach
+- Historical NAV data is collected using yfinance
+- Data is preprocessed and scaled
+- An LSTM neural network is used to capture temporal patterns
+- Model performance is evaluated using train-test split
+- Predictions are generated for future time steps and visualized

+---

 ---

 ## Screenshots